Ricci Riera

 Ricci Riera, is an American record producer, DJ and songwriter from Los Angeles, California.
-He is best known for his production with notable hip hop artists such as Kendrick Lamar, Drake, Travis Scott, Schoolboy Q, Overdoz, and ASAP Rocky among others.
-Aside from his solo production, Riera was previously a member of the Grammy Nominated LA production duo THC.
-Riera scored his first Grammy nomination as a solo producer with "U With Me?" on the second best selling album of 2016, Views.
-Ricci most recently appeared twice on Kendrick Lamar's much anticipated 3rd studio album Damn. producing on songs "Element" co produced by James Blake and "God".
+He is best known for his production with notable hip hop artists such as Kendrick Lamar, Drake, Travis Scott, Schoolboy Q, Overdoz, and ASAP Rocky, among others.
+Aside from his solo production, Riera was previously a member of the Grammy nominated Los Angeles production duo THC.
+Riera scored his first Grammy nomination as a producer for the Drake track "U with Me?", produced with 40, Kanye West, DJ Dahi, Axlfolie, Vinylz and Oz, from the second best selling album of 2016, Views.
+Riera most recently contributed twice on Kendrick Lamar's much anticipated third studio album Damn, producing on the tracks "Element", produced with Sounwave, James Blake, Tae Beast and Bekon, and "God" produced with DJ Dahi, Bekon, Cardo, Top Dawg, Yung Exclusive, Mike Hector and Teddy Walton.